EskoDijk/voucher/draft-ietf-anima-rfc8366bis.md

 (Voucher) Artifact:
-: Used throughout to represent the voucher as instantiated in the form of a signed structure.
+: Used throughout to represent the voucher as instantiated in the form of a signed datastructure.

 Bootstrapping:
-: The process where a Pledge component obtains cryptographic key material to identify and trust future interactions within a specific domain network.
-Based on imprinted key material provided during manufacturing process (see imprinting).
+: The process where a Pledge obtains cryptographic key material to identify and trust future interactions within a specific domain network.
+Based on imprinted key material provided during the manufacturing process (see imprinting).

 Domain:
 : The set of entities or infrastructure under common administrative control.
-  The goal of the onboarding protocol is to enable a Pledge component to join a domain and obtain domain specific security credentials.
+  The goal of the onboarding protocol is to enable a Pledge to join a domain and obtain domain specific security credentials.

 Imprint: